Charlottenburger Allee 5

 In the event of a data loss, the Customer must notify the Provider immediately.
 In the event of data loss, the Provider will restore the most recent backup.
 If the Customer is responsible for the data loss, the Customer is obliged to compensate the Provider for the incurred expenses.

 § 5 Support

-(1) After the contract has started, the provider shall send the customer the software administration access data.
-(2) The customer may create users within the software.
-Only natural persons with real names may be registered as users.
-The customer shall check the identity of the users and document their user data in a list of his registered users (“named users") together with the respective access code.
+(2) Within the software, the Customer can create users.
+Only natural persons with exact names may be registered as users.
+The Customer shall verify the identity of the users and document their user data in a directory of their registered users (“named user”) together with the respective access code.

-(2) The software may only be utilised by a certain number of defined users (“named users") at the customer.
-The number of registered users shall be defined in the offer.
+(2) The software may only be used by a certain number of defined users (“named user”).
+The number of authorized users is specified in the quote.

-(1) Adjustments, amendments and additions to the subjects of service, as well as measures used to detect and rectify malfunctions shall only then lead to a temporary interruption in accessibility if this essential for technical reasons.
-Planned and announced maintenance work shall not be regarded as downtimes.
-The provider shall endeavour to announce maintenance work at least 7 days before it is due to start.
+(1) Adjustments, changes, and additions to the subjects of performance and measures serving to determine and remedy malfunctions will only lead to a temporary interruption of accessibility if this is necessary for technical reasons.
+Planned and announced maintenance work does not count as downtime.
+The Provider will endeavor to give at least 7 days’ notice of any maintenance work.

 § 9 Obligations of the Customer